Pizzo d`Era

 Description

-As is the case in spring, we carry the skis the first few hundred meters from the pass road in Acquacalda down to Pian Segno.
-At the first snowfields it starts, through sparse larch forests and leisurely ascending, there is still enough air for conversations.
-We leave the Toroi di sotto to the left and immediately afterwards we finish chatting.
-We are on a steep upswing and mount the crampons.
-In the following hollow of Foppe dei Toroi we relax again and soon the snow edge appears at the end of the valley.
-We have to go up there - not always without problems when the last piece is icy.
-Once at the top, we are first rewarded with an impressive view of the spring-green Leventina.
+As is the way in spring, we carry our skis the first few hundred metres from the pass road in Acquacalda down to Pian Segno.
+At the first snowfields, we set off through sparse larch forests and climb at a leisurely pace, leaving plenty of room for conversation.
+We leave the Toroi di sotto on the left and immediately afterwards we're done chatting.
+We find ourselves on a steep upswing and mount the crampons.
+In the following hollow of Foppe dei Toroi we relax again and soon the snow edge at the end of the valley appears.
+Once at the top, we are first rewarded with an impressive view down into the spring-green Leventina.
 A fascinating contrast.
-Almost easy peasy we now strive over a snowed-in, with guards, ridge to the summit.
-We face the Coci, a little further away we are greeted by the Rheinwaldhorn and the Campo Tenca, the most striking peaks of the panorama.
+It's almost easy peasy as we strive towards the summit over a snow-covered ridge interspersed with cornices.
+We are facing the Scopi, while a little further away we are greeted by the Rheinwaldhorn and Campo Tenca, the most striking peaks in the panorama.

 The descent runs along the ascent track!
-Shouting is allowed!
+Cheering is allowed!

 Geheimtipp